sheriby/DeepLearningMxnet/README.md

-# DeepLearningMxnet
+# Learn Deep Learning By Using MXNet
-Learn deep learing from Dive Into Deep Learning
+Read `Dive Into Deep Learning` from scratch.